 Help your new graduate get around town quickly without wasting all his money on ride sharing and expensive electric scooters.
 This top-rated HUDORA model is made from durable, rust-free aluminum with large wheels to make bumps easier.

 If your graduate already has a laptop, don’t forget about a good printer.
 College dorms are small, so consider something compact like this LaserJet Pro from HP.
 It claims to be the world’s smallest in its class.
 It’s wireless and includes scanning functionality, which comes in handy for emailing documents.

 This high quality, Italian leather-banded watch is engraved with the words “live your legacy” on the back.
 An inspiring message for a new graduate.
-Available in various colors and band styles to suite your graduate’s unique personality.
+Available in various colors and band styles to suite his unique personality.

 This classic-styled pocket watch by Speidel is a timeless gift your graduate will treasure.
 A great gift from grandfathers to their grandsons, its brushed satin surface is ready to be engraved by your local shop.

-For a graduate who’s an artistic and creative soul, consider this genuine leather notebook where he or she can begin chronicling new life experiences.
+For a graduate who’s an artistic and creative soul, consider this genuine leather notebook where he can begin chronicling new life experiences or just sketch.
 Comes with a high end metal pen and 240 pages of non-bleed through paper.
 Packaged in a nice gift box.